mgechev/physics-engine/README.md

-# physics-engine
+# Physics Engine

-Building the physics engine from the book http://procyclone.com/ in JavaScript (hopefully)
+Building the physics engine from the book http://procyclone.com/ in JavaScript (hopefully) using JavaScript.